 Yet another email finding tool is Find that email.
 I personally love this tool because of its credibility – it shows the percentage of email accuracy, and if that percentage is 100% or even close to it, then you got it right.

-Now that we have a big database of relevant journalists and bloggers, we’re ready to start our main outreach process.
+Now that we have a big database of relevant journalists and bloggers, we’re ready to start our crowdfunding PR campaign: blogger outreach.
 Like I already mentioned previously, we usually use Streak or GMass for bulk pitching.
 To avoid losing the email tracking, make sure to follow these steps before you start using them:

 In order to use Streak you need to: